 - Before the first day of the program, make sure to provide the child care center you've chosen with your proof of state residency and your child's age verifying document, such as a birth certificate, passport, green card or pink card.

-- Shortly after your child's enrollment, you'll need to submit proof that all immunizations are current (Form 3231) and that hearing, vision and dental exams are up to date (Form 3300).
+- Shortly after your child's enrollment, you'll need to submit proof that all immunizations are current (Form 3231) and that hearing, vision, dental and nutrition screenings are up to date (Form 3300).
 You may request both of these forms from your child's pediatrician or from your local health clinic.

 - Not every public school or private child care center houses a Pre-K program, and so spaces are limited to participating centers.
 Register your child with a center as early as possible.
 Begin your search for Pre-K Program centers in your area.